 Meanwhile, now that Brexit has taken place, Jim Cramer’s TheStreet sees a buying opportunity for dispassionate investors.

-TheStreet suggests the following as potential blood-bath buys: Walt Disney (NYSE:DISD) in the consumer discretionary space; Walgreens Boots Alliance (NASDAQ:WBAC) in consumer staples; Devon Energy (NYSE:DVNC) representing the energy sector; Wells Fargo (NYSE:WFCD) as a potential buy in financials; Johnson & Johnson (NYSE:JNJC) as a health care play; General Electric (NYSE:GEC) plucked from the industrials space; Apple (NASDAQ:AAPLC) as a technology play; Martin Marietta Materials (NYSE:MLMC) in the materials sector; Verizon (NYSE:VZC) in telecommunications; and Dominion (NYSE:DD) to represent utilities.
+TheStreet suggests the following as potential blood-bath buys: Walt Disney (NYSE:DISC) in the consumer discretionary space; Walgreens Boots Alliance (NASDAQ:WBAC) in consumer staples; Devon Energy (NYSE:DVNC) representing the energy sector; Wells Fargo (NYSE:WFCC) as a potential buy in financials; Johnson & Johnson (NYSE:JNJC) as a health care play; General Electric (NYSE:GEC) plucked from the industrials space; Apple (NASDAQ:AAPLC) as a technology play; Martin Marietta Materials (NYSE:MLMC) in the materials sector; Verizon (NYSE:VZC) in telecommunications; and Dominion (NYSE:DD) to represent utilities.